cbonello/flutter_Starter_App/README.md

 [`lib/src/configuration.dart`](./lib/src/configuration.dart) allows you to quickly enable/disable options.

 - `kUseGoogleASignIn`: Google Sign-In; not supported for Flutter web as of now.
-- `kUseGoogleAnalytics`: Google Analytics; not supported for Flutter web as of now.
+- `kUseFirebaseAnalytics`: Firebase Analytics; not supported for Flutter web as of now.
 - `kUseFlutterBlocDelegate`: Flutter_bloc delegates.
 - `kUseDevicePreview`: Great `Device Preview` package from [Aloïs Deniel](https://aloisdeniel.github.com/).